ptsim/vecbackup/README.md

 * Backs up multiple versions locally
 * De-duplicates based on content checksums (sha512_256)
 * Compresses backups using gzip
-* Optional symmetric encryption using AES-256
+* Optional symmetric encryption using Golang's secretbox (NaCl)
-* Uses little memory and CPU.
-Works on Raspberry PI 256MB!
 * Only writes files to backup directory
 * Suitable for remote backup by copying the backup directory using rsync etc
 * Simple fast easy-to-understand single threaded implementation
 * Comprehensive test suite
 * MIT license.

-** Release version 0.3 alpha **

-** Not compatitble with earlier releases. **
+** Latest master branch is not compatible with earlier releases. **

 **Use at your own risk.**